adobe/aem-spa-project-archetype/README.md

+---

+**IMPORTANT:** The SPA archetype has been merged into the [AEM Project Archetype](https://github.com/adobe/aem-project-archetype).
+This repository is no longer maintained.

+---

 # AEM SPA Project Archetype

 This archetype creates a minimal Adobe Experience Manager project as a starting point for your own SPA project.